artharestu/IP-RMT46/brogrammer-server/README.md

 }
 ```

-## 6. GET /companies
+## 6. GET /categories

 Description:

-- Get all companies from database
+- Get all categories from database

 Request: